Édgar González (pitcher): Arizona Diamondbacks

 Eddy González began the 2008 season in the bullpen, but was moved into the starting rotation when starter Doug Davis was diagnosed with thyroid cancer.
 In five starts, he was 1–2 with a 6.55 ERA, averaging 4.4 innings per start.
 He then lost his starting job to Max Scherzer and was moved back to the bullpen after Scherzer pitched 4⅓ innings of perfect relief for González on April 29.

 Oakland Athletics

-On February 9, 2009, González signed a minor league contract with an invitation to spring training with the Oakland Athletics.
+On February 9, 2009, González signed a minor league contract that included an invitation to spring training with the Oakland Athletics.
 He appeared in 26 games with Oakland, including 6 starts.
-He had a 0–4 record and 5.51 ERA in those appearances.
-In October 2009, González was granted free agency.
+He had a 0–4 record and 5.51 ERA with 39 strikeouts in those appearances.
+In October, González was granted free agency.